 I’m a fan of what’s known as “long form journalism”.
 It’s the type of article that takes more than one sitting to read, unless you have a free afternoon.
-Unlike the typical 300-500 word news article, it covers a topic in depth.
+Unlike the typical 300-500 word news article (like this article), it covers a topic in depth.

 “The True Story of Kudzu, the Vine That Never Truly Ate the South” gives a much more detailed, and less alarmist view of this invasive plant.
 Kudzu, the article explains, was introduced to the South during the Great Depression.
 Farmers were paid up to $8 per acre to plant the weed for erosion control, and railroad and highway developers planted kudzu to increase the stability of the walls of clay they were creating by grading the land for roads and track.